Devblaise/recipe-app-api/README.md

 #### AWS CLI Authentication

-This course uses [aws-vault](https://github.com/99designs/aws-vault) to authenticate with the AWS CLI in the terminal.
+This project uses [aws-vault](https://github.com/99designs/aws-vault) to authenticate with the AWS CLI in the terminal.

 To authenticate: